fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 inner `WriteDescriptor`, fixing our leaks without causing any UB.

 To implement this custom behavior for `Descriptor`, we implement the `Drop` trait.
-A trait that implements `Drop` executes some custom behavior when it goes out of scope and is reclaimed.
+A type that implements `Drop` executes some custom behavior when it goes out of scope and is reclaimed.

 The `Drop` implementation looks like this: